bcooney/bcooney.github.io/_posts/2015-12-19-presentations.md

 ---
 layout: post
-title: Reflection on Powerpoint and presentations
+title: Reflection on Powerpoint and Presentations
 categories:
 - Work
 ---